Delve.ai

 • The personal plan only allows 10 video credits per month.

-Most of these generative AI marketing tools ease up your work and guide you in the right direction.
+Most of these AI marketing tools ease up your work and guide you in the right direction.
 Additionally, you can use automation tools like Hubspot and Mailchimp to boost work efficiency.

 Risks of combining generative AI and marketing